-It’s kind of like me without the red velvet pants.
+It’s kind of like me without the bell-bottom workout pants.

 Different.
 Random.
 A little rough around the edges.

-But all those scraps and junk and random bits of absolute nonsense?
+But all those scraps and random bits of absolute nonsense?
 Together they create joy and uniqueness and imperfection and character and a one-of-a-kind personality.

 And I realized that somewhere along the way….